turingschool/front-end-curriculum/lessons/redux-first-look.md

 Then pass our store the new variable.
 `const store = createStore(reducer)`.

+Think about how we are passing our state initially to our App.
+What did we just do?
+How can we drill into the information to accurately render our Likes counter now?
+*hint: debugger!*

 We are going to leave this lesson here.
 Next steps will include:
   - Implementing `react-redux` specific functions:
   - Wrapping our main component in a `<Provider />` component